dy-lin/STAT545-participation/cm004/README.md

 ## Note
 Class Meeting 04's participation was mostly branching, merging and release tagging.
 Due to some restructuring, that directory (named cm001-003 at the time) has now been renamed cm001, with some files from cm002 and cm003 moved to their respective directories.
 To see the repository at the time of cm004, see the tagged release cm004 [here](https://github.com/dy-lin/STAT545-participation/tree/cm004).

+# Checklist
+- [x] nothing is required for submisison

 ## Instructions
 These instructions were taken from the Class Meeting 004 [section](https://stat545guidebook.netlify.com/the-version-control-workflow.html) of the guide.